Kentucky Nursing Home Negligence and Abuse Attorneys

 Once they have returned to safety, it is time to file suit against the nursing home or the perpetrator for their sexual abuse.
 Kentucky statute of limitations states that you must file a civil suit within a year of the incident, so do not delay in taking action.
-The nursing home abuse attorneys at Wilt & Associates can help you through this difficult time.
+The nursing home abuse attorneys at Wilt Injury Lawyers can help you through this difficult time.

 How can your Kentucky nursing home abuse attorneys help?

 Many families do not realize they have options after their loved one experiences a tragedy like nursing home abuse or neglect.
 Your loved one has rights to compensation for the injuries and suffering he or she has endured.
-At Wilt & Associates, our Kentucky lawyers work relentlessly for justice for those who have been wronged in a place that should be safe and provide care.
+At Wilt Injury Lawyers, our Kentucky lawyers work relentlessly for justice for those who have been wronged in a place that should be safe and provide care.

 Our former and current clients appreciate our attorneys’ honesty and integrity in their work.
-Wilt & Associates is about holding people responsible when their actions cause physical and emotional pain to others.
+Wilt Injury Lawyers is about holding people responsible when their actions cause physical and emotional pain to others.
 We openly communicate with every client about what needs to be done to proceed with their case.

 Do you have a nursing home abuse and neglect attorney near me?